-- 1. The AIT Self-Assessment Tool--the student completes this document, with collaboration from the supervising administrator, to identify the student's skill, strengths and weaknesses.
-This information should be used to determine which functions and tasks the student will need to work on during the internship.
-This for may be retained by the student and used for future reference. - 2.
-External Training Plan--an MCC document that "creates" your internship.
-This document needs to be returned to the instructor within the first three weeks of the semester. - 3.
-The AIT Assignment Agreement--this document identifies the student, the supervising administrator and the areas the student will focus on during the semester.
-The dates and times should represent good faith estimates.
-This for should be returned with the External Training Plan. - 4.
-The Department Head Certifications-as a student works through each assigned department, the head of that department will complete the appropriate form.
-The completed form will be returned to the instructor. - 5.
-Hour Sheets--provided by the instructor, these forms function as weekly time sheets to document the actual time the student spent in training.
-They should be returned to the instructor as they are completed. - 6.
-AIT Final Report--this document should be completed and returned to the instructor when either of the following events occur: - a. when the student completes a semester at a facility and does not plan on returning to that facility for another semester, or - b. when the student completes all 1,000 hours of training at one facility. - 7.
-Preceptor Performance Report--this document should be completed on the same time table as the AIT Final Report.
+- 1. AIT Self-Assessment Tool-The student completes this document, with collaboration from the supervising administrator, to identify the student's skills, strengths and weaknesses.
+This information should then be used to determine which functions and tasks the student will need to work on during the internship.
+This must be completed and submitted your FIRST semester in your internship within the first 2 weeks of class. - 2.
+External Training Plan--An MCC document that "creates" your internship.
+This is to be completed EACH semester at the BEGINNING of the semester to help you plan out your semester activities.
+Refer to your ATI Self-Assessment Tool to help you complete the External Learning Plan.
+This document needs to be completed and submitted within the first 3 weeks of class. - 3.
+Your Administrator's NFA copy of up to date License Renewal-This is to be submitted your FIRST semester only-unless it is updated during your internship-then you need to continue to update the latest/current copy of your administrator's license. - 4.
+The Department Head Certifications-As the student works through each assigned department, the head of that department will complete the appropriate form.
+The completed form must be submitted by the last semester. - 5.
+Weekly Hour Sheets--Provided by the instructor, these forms function as weekly time sheets to document the actual time the student spent in training.
+The student is to complete forms and submit weekly.
+Per regulations, students cannot earn more than 40 hours per week. - 6.
+AIT Final Report- (requires a Notary) This document should be completed and submitted when either of the following events occur: - a. when the student completes a semester at a facility and does not plan on returning to that facility for another semester, or - b. when the student completes all 1,000 hours of training at one facility.

-ELEMENTS OF THE INTERNSHIP
+Elements OF THE INTERNSHIP

 - 1. Instructor/Coordinator: This person shall be an employee of the college assigned to coordinate the learning process of the student. - 2.
 Supervisor/Administrator: The licensed administrator of the facility in which the student is working.
 This person is responsible for the supervision of the intern in the field.
-The supervising administrator must have been licensed for at least 2 of which are in the State of Texas.
-Also, no formal disciplinary actions may have been taken against this administrator in the past 2 years.
+No formal disciplinary actions may have been taken against this administrator in the past 2 years.
 To document this status, the student will provide a photocopy of the supervising administrator's most recent licensure certificate. - 3.
 Paid vs. Unpaid: The internship may be paid or unpaid; the decision rests with the nursing facility.
 The college does not solicit facilities to pay wages to interns nor is such remuneration prohibited. - 4.
 Training Station: The nursing facility where the internship is conducted.
 It must be licensed by the Texas Department of Human Services for at least 60 beds and must be in "significant compliance" as of their last survey.
 Should the facility be deemed out of compliance during the course of the internship, it must return to good standing within 60 days or the internship will be terminated.
 To document this status, the student will provide a photocopy of the facility's most recent inspection summary report. - 5.
-Discussion: Each week, the students enrolled in the internship are required to participate in the group boards.
-During this time the student gives both verbal and written reports of nursing home duties for the previous week.
-Other structured curriculum may be prepared and used by the instructor. - 6.
-Contact with the Work Station: The instructor will make contact with the supervising administrator during the semester.
+Discussion Boards: Students enrolled in the internship are required to participate in the group discussion boards. - 6.
+Contact with the Work Station: The instructor will communicate with the supervising administrator as needed, during the semester.
 During these contacts, conferences may be held with the supervisor/administrator to review the student's progress in meeting the objectives stated in the training plan.